 The CSC supports those who are experiencing personal struggles that may impact their professional and/ or academic development during the practicum preparation process and subsequent clinical courses.
-The Full CSC is chaired by the Director of MFT Clinical Training and comprised of leaders within the school, generally the MAMFT Program Director and the NU Clinical Faculty, who is also invited to attend.
-The one-on-one CSC-lite meetings will take place with the Director of MFT Clinical Training.
-Additional support, such as Clinical Faculty, the Local Clinical Supervisor and/or Authorized Site Representative may also be asked to attend.
+The Full CSC is chaired by the Director of Clinical Training and comprised of the Associate Director and the MFT Clinical Coordinator.
+Oftentimes the current NU Faculty is also invited to attend.
+Additional support, such as the Local Clinical Supervisor and/or Authorized Site Representative may also be asked to attend.
+The One-on-One CSC meetings will take place with either the Director of MFT Clinical Training or the Associate Director of MFT Clinical Training.
 The nature of the concern and recommendations from the NU Faculty will be considered when determining the appropriate intervention tier.